pdurkin84/W210_Gov_Complaints_Portal/Documentation/SetupGPUTrainingServer.md

 ## Deleting a server (with care, make sure it is the correct one)

+1. Make sure any code is checked in:)
-1. Get the id of the server with slcli:
+2. Get the id of the server with slcli:

         slcli vs list

-2. Make sure you have the correct id and then type:
+3. Make sure you have the correct id and then type:

         slcli vs cancel ID